Djokovic out of US Open after hitting line judge with ball - WHIZ News

 Djokovic began the day 26-0 this season and with an unbeaten run that extended to his last three matches of 2019.
 He had won five of the past seven Grand Slam tournaments to raise his total to 17, closing in on rivals Roger Federer, who has a men’s-record 20, and Rafael Nadal, who has 19.

-With reigning U.S. Open champion Nadal, who cited concerns about traveling amid the pandemic, and Federer, sidelined after two knee operations, not in the field, the 33-year-old Djokovic was expected to claim a fourth trophy in New York and gain on them.
+With reigning U.S. Open champion Nadal, who cited concerns about traveling amid the pandemic, and Federer, sidelined after two knee operations, not in the field, the 33-year-old from Serbia was expected to claim a fourth trophy in New York and gain on them.

-But it all came apart so suddenly Sunday, even if it was clear that Djokovic did not intend to hit the line judge.
-He wasn’t looking in her direction when his racket made contact with the ball, and there was concern written on his face as soon as he realized what happened.
+But it all came apart so suddenly Sunday.
+Djokovic wasn’t looking in the line judge’s direction when his racket made contact with the ball, and there was concern on his face as soon as he realized what had happened.

-At Wimbledon in 1995, Tim Henman hit a ball into the head of a ball girl and was defaulted from a doubles match.

-“I think the supervisors and all them are just doing their job, but very unlucky for Novak,” said Alexander Zverev, the No. 5-seeded man, who reached the quarterfinals by winning Sunday.
+“Very unlucky for Novak,” said No. 5 seed Alexander Zverev, who reached the quarterfinals.
 “If it would have landed anywhere else — we’re talking a few inches — he would have been fine.”

-Among the many oddities about the 2020 U.S. Open, the first Grand Slam tournament since the outset of the pandemic, is that there are no spectators.

 Djokovic’s mood had soured over the preceding few minutes Sunday.
-In the prior game, he wasted three consecutive break points and after the last, which Carreno Busta won with a drop shot, Djokovic whacked a ball off a courtside advertising sign.
+In the prior game, he wasted three consecutive break points, then whacked a ball off a courtside advertising sign.

-Then, on the second point of what would become the last game at this year’s U.S. Open for Djokovic, he stumbled while chasing a shot and fell to the ground, clutching his left shoulder.
+On the second point of what would become Djokovic’s last game at this year’s U.S. Open, he stumbled and fell, clutching his left shoulder.

 Play was delayed for a few minutes while a trainer checked on him.